Pragmatic Play is a developer of games for online casinos. This page reviews and lists casinos running its software. Last updated: July 6, 2017.

 Casinos Offering Pragmatic Play Software

-Another major concern with Pragmatic Play are the many horrible white label casinos that run their software exclusively.
-Several of these casinos are out and out rogues that consistently delay or refuse to pay winners, and are appropriately blacklisted.
+A major concern with Pragmatic Play are the many horrible white label casinos that run their software under the operating company name Engage Entertainment Group.
+Several of these casinos are out and out rogues that consistently delay or refuse to pay winners, and have been blacklisted on this site for several years.
 However in more recent times it appears that the company has signed distribution agreements with game aggregators which has seen their games appear on multi-provider casinos, some of which are well regarded.
 Even so, we strongly recommend that you do not play games released by Pragmatic Play, no matter which casino you find them at.

-Pragmatic Play / TopGame is a gaming software developer with a questionable history, whose games feel uninspired and are notorious for being offered by some of the shadiest and least professionally run online casinos.
-While there are a few good spots to play these games, particularly multi-platform casinos such as SlotsMillion, caution is the better part of valour when it comes to this company.
-Our advice is to avoid their games altogether and especially steer clear of casinos that run exclusively on their platform.
+Pragmatic Play is a gaming software developer with big question marks against its claim that it is unrelated to its poorly regarded predecessor TopGame.
+Its games feel uninspired and are notorious for being offered by some of the shadiest and least professionally run online casinos.
+While there are a few good places to play these games these days, particularly multi-platform casinos that aggregate games from many providers, caution is the better part of valour when it comes to this company.
+Our advice is to avoid their games altogether and especially steer clear of Engage Entertainment Group casinos that run exclusively on their platform.